 Switching gears, Marion is just a few miles south of the historical Battle of the Mississinewa, the first offensive victory of the American Army during the War of 1812.
 Busloads of thousands travel to Marion during the “Mississinewa 1812” reenactment weekend which takes place each fall on the very grounds the battle took place over 200 years ago.

 Marion also houses the international Quilters Hall of Fame, the home of quilt designer Marie Webster, one of the first female entrepreneurs.
 Quilters and enthusiasts from all over the world gather here to see unique quilts, take classes, and celebrate the folk art of quilting.

-If you’re a fan of the Garfield comic, Marion features three of the dozen unique Garfield statues which spread throughout the county along the Grant County Garfield Trail.
+If you’re a fan of the Garfield comic created by Marion native Jim Davis, the city of Marion features three of the dozen unique Garfield statues spread throughout the county along the Grant County Garfield Trail.

-And dare we forget to share that Marion, Indiana is the birthplace of the legendary Hollywood icon, James Dean.
-You might visit the James Dean Birth Site Memorialdowntown at 4th and McClure Streets on your way to or from the multitude of attractions in his hometown of Fairmount, also right here in Grant County.
+Marion, Indiana is famously the birthplace of legendary Hollywood icon, James Dean.
+Visit the James Dean Birth Site Memorial downtown at 4th and McClure Street on your way to or from the multitude of attractions in his hometown of Fairmount, also in Grant County.

-Discover all Marion attractions including places to dine, shop, stay, and play by visiting Show Me Grant County, provided by our Grant County Visitors Bureau.
+There are many more attractions in and around Marion, Indiana!
+Discover places to dine, shop, stay, and play by visiting Show Me Grant County, provided by the Grant County Visitors Bureau.